jzarc002/rshell/README.md

 # Known Bugs
 -The command following || is not executed if the first command is not recognize

--cd Command does not work
+-No built in bash commands work